 Wildcat Canyon Road, Tilden Park - Berkeley CA

-The WPA relief workers upgraded and paved an older dirt road; in the process, they built retaining walls, added culverts and constructed the bridge over Wildcat Creek at the junction with South Park Drive and next to the Botanical Garden.
+The WPA relief workers upgraded and paved an old dirt road, building retaining walls, adding culverts and constructing the bridge over Wildcat Creek at the junction with South Park Drive.

 Elbert Vail, The Early Story of the East Bay Regional Parks.
 Unpublished manuscript, available at East Bay Regional Parks District archives.